“Is it a sin to kiss?”

 All sin is unwise, but not all unwise choices are sin.

 “Let me ask you a follow-up question.
-Have any of you French kissed and both of you were content to leave it at that – neither of you were tempted to go any further sexually?”
-Their eyes suddenly found somewhere else to look.
+Have any of you French kissed and both of you were content to leave it at that - neither of you were tempted to go any further sexually?”
+Everyone was suddenly starring at their shoes!
 I had their answer.
 “That’s the problem”, I said.

 I’d suggest this week having a discussion with your children or grandchildren about authority, sin, wisdom, pre-decisions and boundaries.
 I’ve found that even if they don’t like your rules or those of their parents or the church, framing it as a wisdom issue changes how they think about moral decisions.
 While many students, even Christians resist moral absolutes, I’ve found that almost nobody wants to make stupid or unwise choices.

 When the angel told John the Baptist’s father of Elizabeth’s pregnancy he said that John would, “Turn the hearts of the fathers to their children and the disobedient to the wisdom of righteousness.”
-Luke 1:17b Go beyond simply teaching them right from wrong, but get to the “why” of right and wrong – the wisdom of righteousness.
+Luke 1:17b Go beyond simply teaching them right from wrong, but understand the “why” of right and wrong – the wisdom of righteousness.
 If you do, they’ll have more respect for both you and for God.
+So consider reading this blog to your teenage children, or grandchildren and simply ask what they think.

 Question: “Can you think of some rules you grew up with that may not be sin, according to the Bible, but were probably wise choices for your parents to make?”